FAQs

 How large do training sets need to be?

 This depends very much on the rarity and type of defect(s) and the required accuracy.
-The rarer a defect, the more training data are needed so the algorithm “sees” enough examples to learn.
+The rarer a defect, the more training data are needed so the model “sees” enough examples to learn.
 A large, obvious defect, e.g. a wine bottle without a cork, requires only a few hundred sets of input data such as pictures, for more subtle defects, e.g. tiny scratches on a metal surface thousands of pictures might be needed.
-If defects have to be classified into different categories more input data are required to teach the algorithm the differences than are needed for a simple pass/fail decision.
-Accuracy also impacts training set size, the more accurate the answer has to be, the more training is required.